goatwu1993/Blog/content/posts/aws/subnet.md

 Therefore, if you needs 28 IP address in a subnet, you must open a CIDR with /26, since /27 will have 32-5 = 27 max IP address available.

+## More Info

+1. Subnet can have settings of Auto Assign Public IP settings, which will apply to resouces in subnet by default.

 ## Tips

 1. For subnets with same usage, allocate to different AZ to have HA.